 Nước Chấm Vietnamese Spring Roll Sauce

 Nước chấm means sauce in Vietnamese, and this fish sauce mixture is used a lot in Vietnam.
-The sauce comprises fish sauce, water, lime, garlic, red chili peppers, and sugar.
+The sauce comprises fish, water, lime, garlic, red chili peppers, and sugar.
 You can top off the sauce with ground pepper just before serving.

 Nước Chấm Vietnamese Peanut Sauce